 Publications: Much on theology and philosophy, magnum opus: Das Buch der Natur.
 Entwurf einer kosmologischer Theodicee.
 1-7.
 1876-80.

-– on Spanish language and literature, German translations of Spanish classics, especially plays.
+– On Spanish language and literature, German translations of Spanish classics, especially plays.

 – Die Bhagavad-Gita. Übersetzt und erläutert.
-1869.
+36+289 p.
+Breslau 1869.

 Sources: J. Lauchert, A.D.B.
-52, 1906, 80-82; Swedish Wikipedia.
+52, 1906, 80-82; Wikipedia with photo.

-Last Updated on 4 years by Admin
+Last Updated on 4 weeks by Admin